 The general recommendation of the faculty is for students to complete three Foundations courses in the fall-semester of their first year, leaving those two Foundations courses that are more peripheral to their focus to the third semester.
 This year’s Foundations courses are

-*For F&ES 515a, proficiency exemption is assessed through an hour-long exam which will be made available on 29 August 2016.
+*For F&ES 515a, proficiency exemption is assessed through an hour-long exam.

 MEM students will take several Elective courses in their two years at F&ES.
 Electives can also be taken from schools or programs outside of F&ES, although non-F&ES courses should constitute no more than 24 credits in total.
 Students should consider choosing their Electives following consultation with their advisor, the Career Development Office, and other faculty and professional mentors.
 Electives offered within F&ES are organized by subject of instruction, faculty instructor, and by area of specialization.